Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos

 \begin{strip}

-{ \tbf{Our proposed cross-view knowledge transfer of dense video captioning.} We propose to utilize existing web instructional videos with exocentric views, YouCook2 (YC2)~\cite{zhou:aaai18}, to improve dense video captioning on newly recorded egocentric videos (EgoYC2).
-The EgoYC2's captions are shared with the YC2, enabling the study of transfer learning under view gaps in videos. } \end{strip}
+{ \tbf{Our cross-view knowledge transfer of dense video captioning.} We propose to utilize existing web instructional videos with exocentric views, YouCook2 (YC2)~\cite{zhou:aaai18}, to improve dense video captioning on newly recorded egocentric videos (EgoYC2).
+The EgoYC2's captions are annotated by following YC2, enabling the study of transfer learning under view gaps in videos. } \end{strip}